mdbootstrap/mdb-ui-kit/README.md

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-# Documentation
+## Documentation

-Material Design for Bootstrap provides some additional stuff to get the best from Material Design.
+Material Design ([spec](http://www.google.com/design/spec/material-design/introduction.html)) for Bootstrap provides styles for bootstrap based markup to comply with Material Design concepts.

-### Variations
+### Color Variations

 There are 17 additional color variations (in addition to the classic 4 variations) for buttons, inputs, checkboxes, radios, alerts, navbars, tabs, labels, paginations, progress bars and more.
 They can be used by adding the class suffix `-material-color` to the desired element and replacing `color` with the desired one.